 Age discrimination in the workplace is prohibited by the Age Discrimination in Employment Act.
 This is a federal law that protects people who are at least 40 years old from employment discrimination because of their age.
 The federal Equal Employment Opportunity Commission (EEOC) is responsible for investigating charges of age discrimination in workplaces with 20 or more employees.

-Age Discrimination in Employment Act (ADEA): Which Employers Does This Law Apply To?
+Age Discrimination in Employment Act (ADEA): Which Employers Does This Law Apply?

-Any business with 20 or more employess, including state and local governments, have to adhere to ADEA requirements.
+Any business with 20 or more employees, including state and local governments, have to adhere to ADEA requirements.
 ADEA does not apply to independent contractors or elected officials.
-In some states there are laws, which protect employees in workplaces that have fewer than 20 employees, even if the employer is not subject to ADEA regulations.
+In some states, there are laws, which protect employees in workplaces that have fewer than 20 employees, even if the employer is not subject to ADEA regulations.

 In cases where an employer has provided an older worker with preferential treatment over younger ones, however, the Supreme Court determined that this does not violate the ADEA even if the younger workers are older than 40 years of age.

 There are some exceptions to ADEA legislation, such as: